 The kidneys are two bean-shaped organs located on each side of the spine just below the rib cage.
 Each one is about the size of a fist.
 The kidneys' main function is to filter and remove excess waste, minerals and fluid from the blood by producing urine.

-People with end-stage renal disease need to have waste removed from their bloodstream through a machine (hemodialysis), via a procedure to filter the blood (peritoneal dialysis), or via a kidney transplant.
+People with end-stage kidney disease, also called end-stage renal disease, need to have waste removed from their bloodstream through a machine (hemodialysis) or with a procedure to filter the blood (peritoneal dialysis), or by having a kidney transplant.

 A kidney transplant is usually the treatment of choice for kidney failure, compared with a lifetime on dialysis.